michaelgundlach/freecell/README.md

-# freecell
+# Freecell

 ## TODOs

+- pubspec.yaml points to github playing_cards, not file
+- random photos on AJQK
+- Capitalize Freecell wherever it's lowercased
+- App icon

 - Make it look more like Tynker version, which is prettier:
-  - Put everything on one fixed-aspect-ratio game board like in Tynker.
-It's just better.
-    - No need for animating the container that way.
   - Nice background color/image

-  - Bigger font for playing cards
+- PR playing_cards changes

+Finally:
+- ship to store